 Don’t take it this the wrong way, reviewing and revision is needed in order to fix what’s wrong and continue improving your nearshore software development team.
 We urge you to take an objective look at your team and identify what is missing, what skills are needed, and what do you need to improve the current team you already have.

 This is such a livid problem, that according to a study made by Search Solution, 92% of employers believe there is a skill gap in their work team, a gap that can directly affect the quality of their work.

 Identifying and labeling the skills gaps within your own team will allow you to plan ways to fill those gaps in (Whether that is by training your team or adding new members)

-Software developers in nearshore companies (and really, in any company) face a huge challenge: They have to look for ways to complete new tasks, while still working existing software applications.
+Software developers in nearshore software development companies (and really, in any company) face a huge challenge: They have to look for ways to complete new tasks, while still working existing software applications.

 This can result in them losing focus on their post important tasks, lazy codding and more.
 To avoid this, make sure you have enough staff and employees to cover all the tasks that need to be carried out.

 If you want to give your developers the push they need to be as creative, productive and efficient as they should be, the whole department needs to be organized.
 Aim towards sufficient employees and pair programming, and you should see satisfying results in no time.
 Read more about the advantages of Nearshore software development vs. Offshore and Onshore.

 This goes hand-to-hand with the previous point.
 Prioritizing tasks is a MUST to achieve smarter coding, however, this will directly depend on the coding style of method of your own company.

 However, luckily for you, by implementing agile software development as your main methodology, you will find a series of software development techniques that are focused on rapid, smart and organized development (Such as the SCRUM methodology)